stufus/egresscheck-framework/README.md

 sys     0m10.521s
 ```

 An artificial delay of 100ms was configured and a new python one-liner was generated and tested.
 I have left this as a default simply to be a bit kinder to the target machine.
+However, I have tested this (without a delay) on a number of different systems and networks and have not noticed any problems.

 ```
 egresschecker> get